manish-garodia/manish-garodia/common/lib-cellar/procedures/into-the-clouds/into-the-clouds.md

 	1. Follow [Task 3: How to create a compute instance?](?lab=compute-instance-custom-image#Task3:Howtocreateacomputeinstance?).

-## Task 3: How to create a compute instance?
+## How to create a compute instance?

 > **Note:** Whether from an image or from scratch, the steps for creating an instance is the same.